jreisinger/docs/data/notes/k8s/ingress.md

 ## TLS

-First we need a secret with TLS key and certificate:
+First we need a secret with TLS key and certificate for a given host (my-service.example.com in this case):

 ```
 # tls-secret.yaml